 There are three types of condo master insurance policies:

 The best way to see how much condo insurance costs is to get a quote from us.
 Your costs will vary based on your location, your condo’s safety features, the construction of the building, and more.
-Condo insurance costs start at $752 a year or $62 a month in Florida.
+Condo insurance costs start as low as $400 a year in Florida.

 You might save even more on your condo coverage through our discounts.
 We offer premium credits for: